dmarti/privacy-docs/ccpa-opt-out.md

 To whom it may concern:

-Any information I provide to you may solely be used for the purpose of complying with the request stated in this email.
+Any information I provide to you may be used solely for the limited purpose of complying with the request stated in this email.

 I opt out of the sale of my personal information.

-I am a California citizen.
+I am a California resident.
 My address is

 {{addressblock}}